Link light rail: Electricity and signaling

 Trains are supplied with electricity through an overhead catenary that is energized at 1,500 volts direct current for the 1 Line and 2 Line, and 750 volts for the T Line.
 Electricity is supplied to substations and converted into direct current (DC) in the appropriate voltage for use by Link.
 In the event of a substation outage, the adjacent substations can be used to allow operations to continue.
 The 1,500 V DC system, not used by other North American light rail systems, was chosen for the 1 Line and 2 Line to allow for substations to be spaced 1 mi apart and fewer needing to be constructed.
 The current from the overhead catenary is converted to three-phase alternating current through on-board inverters that power the traction motors in each axle.
 The light rail tracks are not grounded and are monitored for potential stray current by detection systems.
 Since December 2020, the Link light rail system has been running fully on electricity from renewable sources without carbon emissions.
 Sound Transit is a participant in a wind power purchase program operated by Puget Sound Energy and also sources electricity from Seattle City Light, which has a carbon-neutral power supply.

 Link uses a form of automatic train protection and train-to-wayside communication to prevent operators from exceeding the set speed limit for a given section.
 Trains are set to automatically brake if they exceed 58 mph on grade-separated sections and 38 mph on surface sections.
 Link also has transit signal priority on some at-grade sections that overrides traffic signals to allow trains to continue between stations without stopping.
 During joint bus–train operations in the Downtown Seattle Transit Tunnel, Link used automatic block signaling that controlled spacing with buses, which had to completely clear the platform before trains were allowed to proceed.
 The tunnel section was designed with headways of up to 90 seconds, while other sections support headways of 120 to 150 seconds.
+The tunnel was retrofitted with automatic train protection in December 2025.
 T Line trains are subject to normal traffic signals but are able to request overrides and priority using a train-to-wayside communication system.